dapr/docs/daprdocs/content/en/reference/binding-specs/dynamodb.md

     value: *****************
   - name: secretKey
     value: *****************
-  - name: queueName
+  - name: table
     value: items
 ```

 - `region` is the AWS region.
 - `accessKey` is the AWS access key.
 - `secretKey` is the AWS secret key.
-- `queueName` is the SQS queue name.
+- `table` is the DynamoDB table name.

 > **Note:** In production never place passwords or secrets within Dapr components.
 For information on securely storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)